openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 Interfaces cannot be instantiated directly.

+Interfaces can be *top-level* and local (see :ref:`Local Classes And Interfaces`).

 An interface can declare a *direct extension* of one or more other interfaces.
-Then it inherits all members from the interfaces it extends (except any members that it *overrides* or *hides*).
+In that case the interface inherits all members from the interfaces it extends (except any members that it *overrides* or *hides*).

-A class can be declared to *directly implement* one or more interfaces, and any instance of the class implements all methods that the interface(s) specifies.
+A class can be declared to *directly implement* one or more interfaces.
+Any instance of the class implements all methods specified by the interface(s).
 A class implements all interfaces that its direct superclasses and direct superinterfaces implement.
 Such interface inheritance allows objects to support common behaviors without sharing a superclass.

 .. index::
    interface